JoshHutchison/Jedi-survival/README.md

 ### Explanation

-- Its a top down survival game where a jedi us trying to survive and onslaught of stormtroopers with blasters
+- Its a top down survival game where a jedi is trying to survive the onslaught of stormtroopers with blasters
 - He can move in all directions to avoid the blasters
 - He only has a light sabre that can reflect the blaster bullets back at the stormtroopers to kill them, he can also kill them close up
 - The goal of the game is to survive for the longest